xolox/vim-misc/README.md

 The second argument is the list of lines to be written to the file.
 Writes the new contents to a temporary file and renames the temporary file into place, thereby preventing readers from reading a partially written file.
+Returns 1 if the file is successfully updated, 0 otherwise.

+Note that if `xolox#misc#perm#get()` and `xolox#misc#perm#set()` cannot be used to preserve the file owner/group/mode the file is still updated using a rename (for compatibility with non-UNIX systems and incompatible `/usr/bin/stat` implementations) so in that case you can still lose the file's owner/group/mode.

 #### The `xolox#misc#perm#get()` function